 In Ib, Mary is obsessed with forming a friendship with Ib, displaying jealousy towards Garry and trying to ditch him a couple times, even at a point where it's clear he's in trouble and needs help.
 She tries to attack Ib when she thinks Ib will leave her.
 She chases after Ib and Garry with a palette knife.
 When she catches up to them she locks them in her toy box.
 If you anger her enough over the course of the game, she murders Garry.
 And in the ending "Welcome to the World of Guertena", Ib collapses in despair at seeing Garry go incurably insane and Mary decides the best solution is to keep Ib and Garry trapped in her world forever.

 Then there's Mary.
 Once Garry finds out what she really is, she becomes very possessive of Ib and gets upset if she thinks Ib is going to leave her.
 She even goes out of her way to kill Garry in order to be Ib's sister in one ending.

-The RED Soldier from the team first-person-shooter game Team Fortress 2, who used to be the former roommate of the luckless magician Merasmus.
-After being thrown out of Meramus' apartment for being a lazy bum, trashing Merasmus' castle and getting the magician ejected from said castle by the authorities, and burning Merasmus' physical body after the angry magician transformed into a ghost form to attack the teams of mercenaries, the obsessive relationship turns into creepy homicidal stalker territory in "Ring of Fired", the first issue of Valve's latest six-part Team Fortress 2 comic, when Soldier casually wanders into Merasmus' new apartment and snaps the neck of Tom Jones, the new roommate.
+The RED Soldier from Team Fortress 2, who used to be the former roommate of the luckless magician Merasmus.
+After being thrown out of Meramus' apartment for being a lazy bum, trashing Merasmus' castle and getting the magician ejected from said castle by the authorities, and burning Merasmus' physical body after the angry magician transformed into a ghost form to attack the teams of mercenaries, the obsessive relationship turns into creepy homicidal stalker territory in "Ring of Fired", the first issue of Valve's latest six-part TF2 comic, when Soldier casually wanders into Merasmus' new apartment and snaps the neck of Tom Jones, the new roommate.

 Soldier: "The heart makes its own rules, Merasmus."